pingcap/docs-cn/tidb-roadmap.md

 # TiDB Roadmap

-This roadmap brings you what's coming in the future, so you can see the new features or improvements in advance, follow the progress, learn about the key milestones on the way, and give feedback as the development work goes on.
+This roadmap provides a look into the proposed future.
+This will be continually updated as we release long-term stable (LTS) versions.
+The purpose is to provide visibility into what is coming, so that you can more closely follow the progress, learn about the key milestones on the way, and give feedback as the development work goes on.

 In the course of development, this roadmap is subject to change based on user needs and feedback.
+As expected, as the columns move right, the items under them are less committed.
 If you have a feature request or want to prioritize a feature, please file an issue on [GitHub](https://github.com/pingcap/tidb/issues).

-## Highlights of what we are planning
+## Rolling roadmap highlights

 <table>
   <thead>
     <tr>
       <th>Category</th>
-      <th>Mid-calendar-year LTS release</th>
+      <th>End of CY23 LTS release</th>
-      <th>End-calendar-year LTS release</th>
+      <th>Mid of CY24 LTS release</th>
       <th>Future releases</th>
     </tr>
   </thead>